- 1 pound pork tenderloin

 - 3 tablespoons cooking oil

-- Cut the pork into 1/2-inch slices and flatten them with the heel of your hand.
-Sprinkle the pork with 1/4 teaspoon each of the salt and pepper.
-In a large frying pan, heat 2 tablespoons of the oil over moderate heat.
-Cook the pork, in two batches if necessary, until just barely done, about 1 minute per side.
-Remove the pork from the pan, let it sit for 5 minutes, and then cut into thin strips.
+Cut the pork into 1/2-inch slices and flatten them with the heel of your hand.
+Sprinkle the pork with 1/8 teaspoon each salt and pepper and 1/4 teaspoon five-spice powder.
+In a large frying pan, heat 1 tablespoon of the oil over moderate heat.
+Cook the pork, in two batches if necessary, until just done, about 1 minute per side.
+Remove the pork from the pan, let sit for 5 minutes, and then cut it into strips.

-- In a large pot of boiling, salted water, cook the ziti until just done, about 13 minutes.
+In a large pot of boiling, salted water, cook the fettuccine until just done, about 12 minutes.
 Drain and toss with the sauce.